SKindij/SKindij/README.md

 ### My projects

 * [RVA-expert](https://github.com/SKindij/RVA-expert)
-  - React (Vite), React-Router, Material UI, react-helmet;
+  - **Tech Stack:** React (Vite), React-Router, Material UI;
-  - _Landing SPA for a real local business - "Tech Solutions";
+  - **NPM Tools:** react-helmet, prop-types, react-responsive-carousel;
+  - **Description:** _Landing single-page application (SPA) created for a local business "Tech Solutions".
+The project showcases their services and offerings.
+It features an interesting and user-friendly design, with a focus on fast page load times.
+The site incorporates optimized images across all pages to enhance performance and provide an improved browsing experience.
+The usage of the latest web technologies ensures a modern and responsive interface for users._
 * [OSAtechno](https://github.com/SKindij/OSAtechno)
-  - React (CRA), React-Router, React-Bootstrap, SASS, react-helmet, pdfmake;
+  - **Tech Stack:** React (CRA), React-Router, React-Bootstrap, SASS;
-  - _OSA - Optimal Selection of Accessories;_
-  - _Find the best gate accessories.
-React.js web-app._
+  - **NPM Tools:** react-helmet, pdfmake;
+  - **Description:** _OSA (Optimal Selection of Accessories) is a web application built using React.js.
+It helps users find the best gate accessories by presenting them with a user-friendly interface and efficient search functionality._
 * [SKRollo-app](https://github.com/SKindij/SKRollo-app)
-  - Vanilla JavaScript, HTML, CSS, Webpack;
+  - **Tech Stack:** Vanilla JavaScript, HTML, CSS, Webpack;
+  - **NPM Tools:** None;
-  - _Efficient web application for manufacturers and suppliers of protective shutters._
-  - _Calculate precise material requirements for shutter production, saving time and resources._
+  - **Description:** _SKRollo-app is an efficient web application designed for manufacturers and suppliers of protective shutters.
+The app enables precise material requirement calculations for shutter production, ultimately saving valuable time and resources._

 - - -

 ### Let's Connect!

 I'm always open to new opportunities and collaborations.
-Let's connect on [LinkedIn](https://www.linkedin.com/in/serhii-kindiakov/)!

 <div id="badges" align="center">
   <a href="https://www.linkedin.com/in/serhii-kindiakov/">